-- in the case of a one-off supply, the supply of a batch, truckload or stockpile of rapidly dehydrated food waste that is not repeated. - in the case where the supplier has an arrangement with the recipient for more than one supply of rapidly dehydrated food waste, the first supply of rapidly dehydrated food waste as required under the arrangement.
+- in the case of a one-off supply, the supply of a batch, truckload or stockpile of rapidly decomposed food waste that is not repeated. - in the case where the supplier has an arrangement with the recipient for more than one supply of rapidly decomposed food waste, the first supply of rapidly decomposed food waste as required under the arrangement.